dysun0b10001/Deep-point-cloud-completion/png2pcd_batch/README.md

 png2pcd_batch   -   simple command line utility to convert depth and rgb frames from png format to PCL pointcloud.

-There are 2 execution mode:
-using file with association information i.e. containing rgb-depth png files correspondence or just providing folders that contain depth and rgb frames ( not reccommended ).

-In 1st case you should anyhow create associate file by yourself (for further details check description of parse_freiburg function) In 2nd case - correspondence strictly depends on file names, and you should check it twice, to avoid situation when selected depth frame is not appropriate for rgb frame.
-( add sorting to filenames vector using custom predicate )

 All dataset related parameters are incapsulated in Intr structure ( intrinsics ).
 There are: width, height, fx, fy, cx, cy, scale_factor.